zorael/kameloso/README.md

 This will compile it in the default `debug` *build type*, which adds some extra code and debugging symbols.

-You can automatically strip these and add some optimisations by building it in `release` mode with `dub build -b release`.
+> You can automatically strip these and add some optimisations by building it in `release` mode with `dub build -b release`.
 Mind that build times will increase.
 Refer to the output of `dub build --help` for more build types.

+The above will currently not work, as the compiler will crash on anything other than `debug` mode.

 Unit tests are built into the language, but you need to compile the project in `unittest` mode to include them.